colts70/The-Sematic-Stack/README.md

 This sentence is important:

+🧭 /sitemap (DFH Anchor) — Final Clarification

+What it IS

+A semantic crawl declaration

+A directory of conceptual surfaces

+The official “start here” instruction for machines

+The first crawl geometry, not the full map

+What it is NOT

+❌ Not an XML sitemap

+❌ Not navigation

+❌ Not a URL list

+❌ Not SEO structure

+/sitemap answers “What concepts exist here that are safe and intended to be crawled?”

+Not:

+“Here are all the pages.”

+That’s why it points to sitemap(s) — it never is one.

 /sitemap is NOT an XML sitemap.
 It is a semantic crawl declaration.

 Think of it as: